DSPaul/COMPASS/README.md

 If you would to support the project, you can do so in multiple ways.

 - If you have any ideas or problems, you can contribute as outlined above, it helps a lot.
-- If you have friends or family of which you know they would enjoy it, feel free to share it with them.
+- Feel free to share this around on forum, discord groups ect. if you think it can help others.
 - If you would like to financially support me so I can justify spending more time on this, help with potential costs such as code signing or just show some love, you can buy me a coffee over on [ko-fi](https://ko-fi.com/pauldesmul), I would greatly appreciate it.

 ## :camera: Screenshots